-2004).
-There were no mortalities, no clinical signs or macroscopic
+(Dow Corning 2004).
+There were no mortalities, no clinical signs or

-abnormalities reported at necropsy.
-Furthermore, all body weight gains
+macroscopic abnormalities reported at necropsy.
+Furthermore, all body

-Read across was also included for acute inhalation from the related
+Read across was also included for acute inhalation from another related

 substance 1,1,3,3-tetramethyldisiloxane (H2 -L2, CAS 3277-26-7).

-The study was conducted according to an appropriate OECD/EU test
+The study was conducted according to the OECD Test Guideline 403, and in

-respiration and salivation were recorded.
-There were no mortalities (Dow
+signs of rapid respiration and salivation were recorded.
+There were no

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.Reproduction or further distribution of this information may be subject to copyright protection.
 Use of the information without obtaining the permission from the owner(s) of the respective information might violate the rights of the owner.